 Anne Arundel Hall — Dormitory constructed in 1937; named for Anne Arundel County, Maryland.

-Apiary — Constructed in 1951 adjacent to the McNamee Cemetery near Byrd Stadium, the apiary was originally home to the University of Maryland bee colony, which produces several varieties of honey sold on campus.
+Apiary — Constructed in 1951 adjacent to the McNamee Cemetery near Maryland Stadium, the apiary was originally home to the University of Maryland bee colony, which produces several varieties of honey sold on campus.
 The building is now the outreach center for the University of Maryland Arboretum and Botanical Garden.

 Architecture Building — Constructed in 1972.
 Special features of the building include a plaque dedicated to Henry Powell Hopkins in honor of his support of the School of Architecture and a sculpture behind the building given in memory of Herbert E. Rycroft II, sculpted by Raymond Kaskey in 1972.

 Architecture, Planning, and Preservation; School of — Founded in 1967 as the School of Architecture; now includes programs in historic preservation and urban studies and planning.
 For more information, visit the School of Architecture, Planning, and Preservation website.

 Art Gallery — Founded in 1965, located in the Parren J. Mithcell Art-Sociology Building since 1976.
 The gallery supports the development of contemporary art and visual culture in the region, as well as academic scholarship and research on campus.
 Three other art galleries on campus are the Herman Maril Gallery (Art-Sociology Building), the David C. Driskell Center (Cole Activities Building), and the Stamp Gallery (Stamp Student Union).
 For more information, visit the University of Maryland Art Gallery website.